tronprotocol/documentation-en/docs/api/http.md

 Return: the shielded TRC-20 transaction parameters

-Note: The input parameters will differ according to the variety of shileded TRC-20 transaction type
+Note: the input parameters will differ according to the variety of shielded TRC-20 transaction type

 - wallet/scanshieldedtrc20notesbyivk